ajccom/d1ma/README.md

 	<p><%=Math.random()%></p>
 ```

+D1ma use whole logic template engine, so you can use all javascript API in template.

-###include
+###include sub page

-do you want to include one sub page to another one?
-Yes, you can.
+Do you want to include a sub page?

 ```
-	<div><%=D1ma.include('HashName')%></div>//will include which 'HashName' defined in D1ma.route or 'HashName.html'.
+	<div><%=D1ma.include('HashName')%></div>
 ```

-In your sub page, you should use `template rule` to fill your data with model.
+D1ma will include the template which 'HashName' defined in D1ma.route or just use html path + 'HashName.html'.

 ##D1ma.getPage

 ```
 	var jIndexObj = D1ma.getPage('index');
 ```
-return a jQuery Object of sub page's wrapper.
+Return a jQuery Object of sub page's wrapper.

 ##D1ma.load

-handel load sub pages.
+Handle load pages to application or just show current page.

-if you want to load one sub page, you can
+If you want to load one page, you can

 ```
 	D1ma.load('hash');